Noteshelf Review 2023

 You can share your notebooks with others, and Noteshelf gives you a lot of options for this feature, including:

-• Current page, Select Pages, or All Pages.
+• Current Page, Select Pages, or All Pages.

-• PNG, PDF, or .noteshelf formats.
+• Image, PDF, or Noteshelf File.

 Once you’ve made those selections, you can choose from a variety of ways to export or share your work.
 You can send through Messages or Airdrop, send to other apps, and so on.

-But, this doesn’t actually allow you to collaborate on your notes.
+But this doesn’t actually allow you to collaborate on your notes.
 Instead, it’s basically just giving someone access to them.
 While they may be able to edit them in their own app or another app of their choice, you won’t be able to see any of these changes.

 Final thoughts